burakdede/macsetup/README.md

 - add `Home` folder to shortcuts

 #### Keyboard & Mouse
-- `System Settings -> Keyboard -> Key Repeat & Delay` All the way to the right
+- `System Settings -> Keyboard -> Key Repeat & Delay` All the way to the right = no delay
-- Show emoji bar in menu bar (I am terrible at those)
-- `System Settings -> Trackpad` Enable almost all touch features (eg. tap to click)
+- `System Settings -> Trackpad` enable almost all of them somehow they are useful

 #### Screen Saver & Sleep
-- `Desktop & Screen Saver -> Hot corners` Enable hot corners for quick lock
+- `Desktop & Screen Saver -> Hot corners` Enable hotcorners
-- Left down corner seems like a habit for me, use it
+- I use `Left-Down` corner for this.

 #### Spaces
-- Enable spaces (press F3 and add as much as space 4 optimum)
+- Enable spaces
 - Disable `Automatic rearranging of Space`
 - Change default shortcut for switch
 	- default is `Ctrl - Right/Left Arrow`
 	- `System Settings -> Keyboard -> Shortcut -> Mission Control -> Switch to Desktop`
-	- make it `Ctrl - 1/2/3/4`
+	- new shortcut for it `Ctrl - 1/2/3/4....`

 #### Security
 - Turn off guest account
 - Turn on firewall

 #### Finder
-- `Finder -> Pref -> New Finder Show Home`
+- `Finder -> Pref -> New Finder Show Home` (start from home folder)
-- `Finder -> Pref -> Sidebard do not show Recents, Music, Recent Tags`
+- `Finder -> Pref -> Sidebar do not show Recents, Music, Recent Tags` (useless, I rarely use those folders)
 - `Finder -> Pref -> Advanced`
 	- show all filename extensions
 	- keep folders on top when sorting by name
-- remove tags everywhere they are annoying
+- remove tags (I never used this feature)
 - move `Home` folder and `Dropbox` to sidebar
 - Add `New Folder`, 'Delete', 'Path' to toolbar

 #### Spotlight
-- turn off indexing and use Alfred
+- turn off file/folder indexing (I use Alfred for this)
 ```sudo launchctl unload -w /System/Library/LaunchDaemons/com.apple.metadata.mds.plist```
 - uncheck everything related to indexing